Charles Stewart (United States Navy officer): Postwar career

 Stewart served as a Naval Commissioner from 1830 to 1832.

-In 1836 Stewart saw service in the West Indies and commanded a vessel that captured a Portuguese slaver ship as it came into Havana.
-Before Stewart's boarding crew took control of the ship, the commander of the vessel jumped overboard, swam ashore and escaped.
-On board the captured ship were 250 surviving negro children, many others having died from lack of water during the voyage.
-Outraged at the conditions and health of the children Stewart informed British commissioner Kennedy in Havana of the dire situation.
+In 1836 Stewart saw service in the West Indies and commanded a vessel that captured a Portuguese slave ship as it came into Havana.
+Before Stewart's boarding crew took control of the ship, the captain of the ship jumped overboard, swam ashore and escaped.
+On board the slave ship were 250 enslaved African children, with many other slaves onboard the vessel having already died from a lack of water during the voyage.
+Outraged at the conditions and health of the children, Stewart informed the British commissioner in Havana, a Mr. Kennedy, of the dire situation he had encountered.

 In the later years of his career, Stewart commanded the Philadelphia Navy Yard from 1838 to 1841, in 1846, and again from 1853 to 1861.

 Senior officer

 Upon the death of Captain James Barron in 1851, Stewart became the most senior ranking officer in the Navy.
 By a joint resolution passed on 2 March 1859, Congress made Stewart "senior flag officer" on 22 April 1859, a rank created for him in recognition of his distinguished and meritorious service.

 Stewart was placed on the retired list on 21 December 1861 after serving 63 years in the Navy.
 His age at the time of his retirement was 83 years, 4 months and 24 days – making him the second oldest officer on active duty in the history of the U.S. Navy (after William D. Leahy).
 He was promoted to rear admiral on the retired list on 16 July 1862.
 Stewart holds the all time records for the longest active duty career and longest time holding a single rank on active duty (52 years 10 months).

-Shortly before his death, Stewart was elected a companion of the Pennsylvania Commandery of the Military Order of the Loyal Legion of the United States – a military society of officers who had served the Union during the Civil War.
-He was assigned the Society's insignia number 1119.
+Shortly after his death, Stewart was elected a veteran companion of the Pennsylvania Commandery of the Military Order of the Loyal Legion of the United States – a military society of officers who had served the Union during the Civil War.
+He was assigned the Society's insignia number 1119, which was not issued to him.
+The register of the Pennsylvania Commandery states his date of election as November 6, 1869 (i.e. the actual date of his death) and, erroneously, his date of death as November 7, 1869.

-Stewart died at Bordentown, New Jersey on 6 November 1869 at the age of 91.
-He was buried at Woodlands Cemetery in Philadelphia.
+Stewart died at Bordentown, New Jersey, on 6 November 1869 at the age of 91.